 Accessible content is helpful for everyone — not just those with disabilities — and our commitment to accessibility is about more than complying with the law: It is about better serving children.
 Do not hesitate to contact our accessibility manager to report any problems with any features or content on this site.

-1PDFs, videos and headlines created before December 2016 are being reviewed and will be made more accessible or purged by Sept.
-1, 2017.
+1Older PDFs are currently being reviewed and will be made more accessible or purged as soon as possible.

-2Our web host is aware that we need an alternative scrolling mechanism that will allow viewers to manually pause or stop the scrolling text marquee that appears on our home page, below the slideshow.
+2Our web host is working on an alternative scrolling mechanism that will allow viewers to manually pause the scrolling text marquee on the home page.